 - May feel a bit narrow.

-- In case of all-day use, the underfoot platform can lose its effectiveness quickly.
+- In the case of all-day use, the underfoot platform can lose its effectiveness quickly.

-What shoes can be better for road running than the ones, initially created for such game as baseball?
+What shoes can be better for road running than the ones, initially created for such games as baseball?
 The second version of Speed Trainer from Adidas has everything to make your run (even if it involves side-to-side movements) maximally supported and cushioned – exactly what runners need!

 These stylish sneakers are represented in a great range of colorways – from vibrant to classical.
 However, their fashionable design is not the main reason for their popularity with athletes.